 The Hiking Trail

-Pinnacle Peak is one of the more popular places to hike in and around Scottsdale, Arizona.
+Hiking Pinnacle Peak in Scottsdale is one of the more popular places to explore in the area.
 With its elevation ranges of approximately 2,889 feet, and 3.5-mile round trip hike on a clean and groomed trail; Pinnacle had me yearning even for more outdoor adventure.

 Arizona is a beautiful place to do all kinds of outdoor exploration and today was no different as my family and I planned to go out on a morning hike on Pinnacle Peak Mountain.